swiftlang/vscode-swift/userdocs/userdocs.docc/Articles/Reference/settings.md

 ## SourceKit-LSP

-[SourceKit-LSP](https://github.com/apple/sourcekit-lsp) is the language server used by the the Swift extension to provide symbol completion, jump to definition, etc. It is developed by Apple to provide Swift and C language support for any editor that supports the Language Server Protocol.
+[SourceKit-LSP](https://github.com/apple/sourcekit-lsp) is the language server used by the Swift extension to provide symbol completion, jump to definition, etc. It is developed by Apple to provide Swift and C language support for any editor that supports the Language Server Protocol.

 ### Background Indexing